speaker

 Moderator

-If there are any follow up questions, analysts, please click the raise hand button.
+If there are any follow-up questions, analysts, please click the raise hand button.
 As there are no further questions, I would now like to turn the webinar back over to Bernie.

 speaker

-Bernie Blagen
+Bernie Blagan

 VP and CFO